The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Controlling PMO

-Directive PMO
+PMO Directive

-• Project governance and standardization of methodologies
+• Project Governance and standardisation of methodologies

 • Operational support for project teams

-• Performance monitoring (deadlines, costs, scope, risks)
+• Performance tracking (deadlines, costs, scope, risks)

 • Multi-project resource and priority management

-• Reporting and transparency to management
+• Reporting and transparency with management

 • Monitoring value creation and project benefits